KeyboardKit/KeyboardKit/README.md

 The [online documentation][Documentation] has a detailed article for each feature, a thorough getting-started guide, code samples, etc. You can also build it from the source code to get better formatting.

 > [!NOTE]
-> The online documentation is updated for KeyboardKit 9.0 RC 1.
+> The online documentation is updated for KeyboardKit 9.0 RC.
 Documentation for KeyboardKit 8 can be built from the source code.